wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 ```

-### Switching out or switching against a Pokémon with max HP below 4 freezes the game
+### (FIXED) Switching out or switching against a Pokémon with max HP below 4 freezes the game

 This happens because switching involves calculating a percentage of maximum enemy HP.
 Directly calculating *HP* × 100 / *max HP* would require a two-byte denominator, so instead the game calculates *HP* × 25 / (*max HP* / 4), since even a maximum HP of 999 divided by 4 is 249, which fits in one byte.
 However, if the maximum HP is below 4 this will divide by 0, which enters an infinite loop in `_Divide`.